 Energy independence and security are important components of national security and energy strategies.
 Today, power is mostly generated by massive centralized plants, and electricity moves along transmission lines.
 Energy independence can be achieved, in part, by minimizing energy consumption through energy conservation, energy efficiency, and by generating energy from local, renewable sources, such as wind, solar, geothermal, etc. (see WBDG Distributed Energy Resources, Fuel Cell Technology, Microturbines, Building Integrated Photovoltaics (BIPV), Daylighting, Passive Solar Heating) Additionally, using distributed energy systems adds to building resiliency as the threats of natural disaster damage become more frequent.

 Net Zero Energy Buildings, Campuses and Communities.
-The confusion caused by the existence of innumerable definitions of net zero energy has made it difficult to specify and compare the performance of net zero energy buildings around the country.
-Recognizing this, the U.S. Department of Energy in collaboration with the National Institute of Building Sciences recently released a common definition for a zero energy building, also referred to as a "net zero energy" or "zero net energy" building.
+The U.S. Department of Energy in collaboration with the National Institute of Building Sciences recently released a common definition for a "zero energy" building, also referred to as a "net zero energy" or "zero net energy" building.
+This should help alleviate the confusion caused by the existence of innumerable definitions of net zero energy around the country which have made it difficult to specify and compare the performance of net zero energy buildings.
 This common definition for a zero energy building states that a Zero Energy Building is "an energy-efficient building where, on a source energy basis, the actual annual delivered energy is less than or equal to the on-site renewable exported energy."
 This definition also applies to campuses, portfolios and communities.
 In addition to providing clarity across the industry, this new DOE publication provides important guidelines for measurement and implementation, specifically explaining how to utilize this definition for building projects.

-Combined heat and power (CHP), or cogeneration, is the simultaneous generation of useful mechanical and thermal energy in a single, integrated system.
+Combined heat and power (CHP).
+CHP or cogeneration, is the simultaneous generation of useful mechanical and thermal energy in a single, integrated system.
 Consider CHP at project onset to increase industrial efficiency and decrease unnecessary fuel consumption.
 CHP has the ability to divert renewable energy to critical infrastructure.